ssbc/ssb-query/README.md

 ## installation

-`ssb-server` is included in the `ssb-server` distribution by default.
+`ssb-query` is included in the `ssb-server` distribution by default.
 [see plugins documentation](https://github.com/ssbc/ssb-plugins)

 ## usage